ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_climate_patterns.rst

 .. note::
   The regrid setting in the recipe is set to a 2.5x3.75 grid.
-This is done to match the current resolution in the IMOGEN-JULES framework, but can be adjusted with no issues for a finer/coarser patterns grid.
+This is done to match the current resolution in the IMOGEN-JULES model, but can be adjusted with no issues for a finer/coarser patterns grid.